FlusherDock1/EditorJS/README.md

 ## **Usage**

+After installing plugin, you are now able to set in `fields.yaml`  `type:editorjs` to any desirable field.
+That's all.
+You are not limited of how many editors can be rendered at one page.

 ### How to enable integrations

 1. Make sure that the desirable plugin for integration is installed in system (list of supported plugins listed in Key Features section)